khalid-naami/khalid-naami.github.io/blog/2026-06-04-trump-dilemma-limited-strike-or-iran-war.md

 President Donald Trump remains the sole arbiter of the crisis, balancing the aggressive lobbying of advisors like Lindsey Graham against warnings from his military staff.
 As the 48-hour window for diplomacy closes, the administration must choose between a high-stakes diplomatic deal or a limited military strike that risks igniting a long-term conflict across the Middle East.

 ---
 _Stay updated on regional geopolitical developments and their impact on global markets.
-Access our quantitative options data at [Dashboard Options](https://dashboardoptions.com/) and explore wealth protection strategies at [Augusta Precious Metals](https://eurodongold.com)._
+Access our quantitative options data at [Dashboard Options](https://dashboardoptions.com/)._